sirisian/ecmascript-types/decoratorreplacement.md

 table excludes.

-**The constraint is different in kind**, and this is the point: value replacement is constrained by TYPE — decorators.md: "The return type must be compatible with the original."
-Syntax replacement is constrained by GRAMMAR — the returned tokens must parse in the position they replace.
+**The constraint is different in kind**, and this is the point: value replacement is constrained by TYPE â€” decorators.md: "The return type must be compatible with the original."
+Syntax replacement is constrained by GRAMMAR â€” the returned tokens must parse in the position they replace.
 A class-position macro must return something that is a class declaration there; a parameter-position macro must return something that is a parameter.